AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

 ## Sort tables

-You can sort the data of a Freeform table by any column in Analysis Workspace that is either a dimension or a metric.
+You can sort the data of a Freeform table by any columns in Analysis Workspace that are either a dimension or a metric.

 ### Sort tables by a single column